How membership could inspire you to try something new

 Recognise mystical plants (and know where to find them)

-You may know your dahlia from your dianthus, but could you identify the rare Goldilocks aster, found on the Great Orme?
+You may know your dahlia from your dianthus, but could you identify the rare Goldilocks aster, found on the Great Orme in Conwy?
 How about Attenborough’s hawkweed, recently found in the Brecon Beacons and named after the naturalist himself?
-A new year is the perfect time to hone your horticultural know-how at beautiful places across the country.
+Take a walk in a palette of unique flowers, and be inspired to introduce some special plants to your own garden.

 You know you've been inspired when: your eyes are scanning the ground on every walk, searching for rare plants